dgiannakakos/Rev_tool/README.md

   Calculates the score of the KPI categories

 - @app.post("/barriers_score")
-  Calculates the score of the barriers personas
+  Calculates the score of the barriers personas and returns incentives

 - @app.post("/climate_vulnerability_text")
   Posts the climate vulnerability insights of the chosen assets